Strong relative Novikov conjecture for coarsely embeddable groups: Preliminaries

-It is not hard to see that whenever $G$ is infinite and $B$ is a proper $G$-$C^*$-algebra, there is no $G$-equivariant $*$-homomorphisms from $\Sigma $ to $B$.
+It is not hard to see that whenever $G$ is infinite and $B$ is a proper $G$-$C^*$-algebra, there is no $G$-equivariant $*$-homomorphisms from $\Sigma = C_0(\mathbb R) $ to $B$.
 Thus one must look beyond $G$-equivariant $*$-homomorphisms in order to construct a suitable element $b \in KK^G_i(\mathbb{C}, B)$.
 A major source of such elements is $G$-equivariant asymptotic morphisms in $E$-theory \cite{MR1065438}.
 Let us briefly review the definition of $E$-theory.
 Let $A$ and $B$ be separable $G$-$C^*$-algebras.
-The commutative semigroup $\{A,B\}_G$ of equivariant asymptotic morphisms is defined as follows: representing cycles are equivariant asymptotic morphisms (cf. Definition \ref{def:asymptotic}) $A\dasharrow K(\mathcal{E})$ where $\mathcal{E}$ is a separable $G$-Hilbert module over $B$; the equivalence relation is given by homotopy, that is, two equivariant asymptotic morphisms are homotopic if there is a separable $G$-Hilbert module $\widetilde{\mathcal{E}}$ over $B\otimes C[0,1]$ and an equivariant asymptotic morphism $A\dasharrow K (\widetilde{\mathcal{E}})$ whose restrictions to the end points of the interval $[0, 1] $ are the two initial equivariant asymptotic morphisms.
-The sum of two equivariant asymptotic morphisms is defined by taking direct sum of corresponding Hilbert modules.
-Notice that $\{\Sigma ^kA,B\}_G$ is always a group when $k\geqslant 1$.
-We define $G$-equivariant $E$-theory of $(A, B)$ to be where $H$ is the standard $G$-Hilbert space $\ell^2(G) \otimes H_0$.
+The commutative semigroup $\{A,B\}_G$ of equivariant asymptotic morphisms is defined as follows.
+Representing cycles are equivariant asymptotic morphisms (cf. Definition \ref{def:asymptotic}) $A\dasharrow K(\mathcal{E})$ where $\mathcal{E}$ is a separable $G$-Hilbert module over $B$, where $K(\mathcal{E})$ is the algebra of compact operators on the Hilbert module $\mathcal E$.
+The equivalence relation is given by homotopy, that is, two equivariant asymptotic morphisms are homotopic if there is a separable $G$-Hilbert module $\widetilde{\mathcal{E}}$ over $B\otimes C[0,1]$ and an equivariant asymptotic morphism $A\dasharrow K (\widetilde{\mathcal{E}})$ whose restrictions to the end points of the interval $[0, 1] $ are the two initial equivariant asymptotic morphisms.
+The sum of two equivariant asymptotic morphisms is defined by using the direct sum of Hilbert modules.
+Note that $\{\Sigma ^kA,B\}_G$ is always a group when $k\geqslant 1$.
+We define the $G$-equivariant $E$-theory of $(A, B)$ to be where $H = \ell^2(G) \otimes H_0$ with $H_0$ a separable Hilbert space.

-There exists a natural transformation but there is no natural transformation the other way round in general.
-In partial substitute, Kasparov and Higson defined homomorphisms and
+There exists a natural transformation However, in general there is no natural transformation the other way round.
+As a partial substitute, Kasparov and Higson defined homomorphisms and